|

 For obvious reasons, software I've developed under NDA's and exclusive

 license agreements will not be listed here.
+One client has given me

 - Perl Code Compressor (PCC)